Discrete Statistical Models with Rational Maximum Likelihood Estimator: Staged Trees

 The formulas (\ref{eq:mle_dg}) and (\ref{eq:mle_bn}) are familiar to statisticians.
 Theorem~\ref{thm:main} places them into a larger context.
 However, some readers may find our approach too algebraic and too general.
-Our aim in this section is lay out a useful middle ground: models given by staged~trees.
+Our aim in this section is to lay out a useful middle ground: staged~tree models.

 Staged trees were introduced by Smith and Anderson \cite{andersonSmith} as a generalization of discrete Bayesian networks.
 They furnish an intuitive representation of many situations that the above graphs $G$ cannot capture.
 In spite of their wide scope, staged tree models are appealing because of their intuitive formalism for encoding events.
-We refer to the textbook~\cite{CGS} for an introduction.
+For an introduction see the textbook~\cite{CGS}.
 In what follows we study parts (1) and (2) in Theorem~\ref{thm:main} for staged~trees.

-To define a {\em staged tree model}, we start with a directed rooted tree $\mathcal T$ having at least two edges emanating from each non-leaf vertex, a label set $S = \{s_i\mid i\in I\}$, and a labeling $\theta\colon \operatorname E(\mathcal T) \to S$ of the edges of the tree.
+To define a {\em staged tree model}, we consider a directed rooted tree $\mathcal T$ with at least two edges emanating from each non-leaf vertex, a label set $S = \{s_i\mid i\in I\}$, and a labeling $\theta\colon \operatorname E(\mathcal T) \to S$ of the edges of the tree.
 Each vertex of $\mathcal T$ has a corresponding \emph{floret}, which is the multiset of edge labels emanating from it.
 The labeled tree $\mathcal T$ is a \emph{staged tree} if any two florets are either equal or disjoint.
 Two vertices in $\T$ are in the same stage if their corresponding florets are the same.
-From this point on, $F$ denotes the set of florets of $\T$.
+From now on, $F$ denotes the set of florets of $\T$.

 \begin{definition} Let $J$ be the set of root-to-leaf paths in the tree $\T$.
 We set $|J| = n+1$.
 For $i\in I$ and $j\in J$, let $\mu_{ij}$ denote the number of times edge label $s_i$ appears in the $j$-th root-to-leaf path.
 The \emph{staged tree model} $\mathcal M_\T $ is the image of the parametrization